- Paint brushes

-- The person leading the activity should explain that people can’t go on parades this year because of coronavirus – but this doesn’t mean people can’t mark Remembrance.
-Making a pebble to remember is just one other way to remember everyone who died in war.
+- The person leading the activity should explain that making a pebble to remember is just one other way to remember everyone who died in war.

 - Everyone should draw the outline of a poppy on their pebble.
 If you need to, you could print out some pictures of the poppy for people to copy.

 - Once they’re happy with their outline, everyone should get stuck in with paints.

-- When everyone is finished, place the pebbles somewhere out of the way to dry (such as a windowsill or a table).
+- When everyone is finished, place the pebbles somewhere out of the way to dry, such as on a windowsill or table.

-- While the pebbles are drying, everyone should read a poem like In Flanders Fields by John McCrae or A Scout in Flanders by H.E. and talk about what it means.
+- While the pebbles are drying, everyone could read a poem, such as In Flanders Fields by John McCrae or A Scout in Flanders by H.E., and talk about what it means.

 - When the pebbles are dry, everyone should pick up their pebble and take it in turns to place it around the picture or phrase on the card.